DashInvests/dif-ips/dif-ips001.md

 a transparent Supervisor vote.

 All decisions should be traceable to a discussion on Github and subsequent written approval by DIF Supervisors.

+Why?: Github allows us to automate MANY tasks via API and collaborate with many different avenues (developers) that are on this platform.
+In addition to adding version control and traceability that is unbeatable any where else.